daverbuj/CHONK/README.md

 * doc_flank
   * fold-change for the variant depth relative to flanking regions.
+  * 500bp, 1kbp, 5kbp.
+I think 1kbp would be good.

 * doc_mad
   * fold-change for the variant median absolute deviation (MAD) of depth relative to the MAD for the rest of the chromosome